 I qualified abroad and would like information about practising massage in the UK

-You need to make sure that you can get UK insurance to work with the public, and to do this you need to contact a few insurance companies and see if they'll accept you.
-Different regions of the UK have different regulatory/registration requirements, and some have no requirements at all, as this is essentially still a voluntary-regulated industry in the UK.
+You need to make sure that you can get UK insurance to work with the public, and to do this you need to contact a few insurance companies and see if they will accept your qualifications.
+Different regions of the UK have different regulatory and registration requirements, and some have no requirements at all, as this is essentially still a voluntary-regulated industry in the UK.